CU-CommunityApps/docker-petshop/README.md

   - This directory contains example service configuration files and custom scripts.
   - The `kms-decrypt-files.sh` script makes KMS CLI calls to decrypt the list of files passed to it as parameters.
   - The `kms-encrypt-files.sh` script makes KMS CLI calls to encrypt the list of files passed to it as parameters.
 It contains a reference to the specific KMS key used by this application.
   - Files with name format like `service.{environment}.conf`.
 These are example  environment-specific service configuration files that would contain plain text secrets. **In a real project, these files would NOT be stored in the repo.
-They would be transient only on a developer's workstation.**
+They would be transient on a developer's workstation.**
   - Files with name format like `service.{environment}.conf.encrypted`.
 These are encrypted versions of the `service.{environment}.conf` files.
-Normally, these would be the only versions of the service configuration files to be stored in the repo.
+Normally, these would be the only versions of the service configuration files to be stored in a git repo.

 #### How secrets are deployed in this scenario: